Skip to main content

 Is Klonopin a muscle relaxant?

-Klonopin is not indicated for use as a muscle relaxant.
-Valium does have an indication as an adjunct in the relief for skeletal muscle spasms, for patients with muscle spasm due to inflammation; spasticity due to certain conditions such as cerebral palsy or paraplegia; athetosis; and stiff-person syndrome.
-Occasionally, Klonopin may be used off-label for muscle spasms, but it is not a first-line or common treatment for muscle spasms.
+Klonopin is not FDA-approved for use as a muscle relaxant.
+Valium does have an FDA-approved use as an adjunct (add-on medicine) for skeletal muscle spasms.
+Occasionally, Klonopin may be used off-label for muscle spasms, but it is not a first-line or common treatment.

 Does Valium help with sleep?

 Drowsiness is one of the most common side effects of Valium.
-However, Valium may cause the opposite effect—insomnia or sleep disturbances—in some patients.
-Although Valium often causes drowsiness, it is not prescribed (or indicated) to help with sleep.
+However, Valium may cause the opposite effect—insomnia or sleep disturbances—in some people.
+Although Valium often causes drowsiness, it is not prescribed (or approved by the FDA) to help with sleep.
 If you are having trouble sleeping, consult your healthcare provider for medical advice.